nmc1313/PacMan/README.md

 Support: W3 docs, JavaScipt tutor

 Future Improvements: Add more movements and stop/start button for pacman to move continuously.
+Have Pac-Man change direction at screen edge.

 License information: